A few mule deer in Riverside State Park learned Saturday morning that there’s no such thing as a free lunch.

 “We want to know where the deer go this spring and summer,” said Woody Myers, department research biologist.
 “We might be able to use some management options to keep them from coming into town in such large numbers in the future.

 “Basically, we’d like to prevent a situation like they have in Helena and Republic,” where deer have taken up residence in neighborhoods.
-The deer invasions have been damaging to landscaping and dangerous for vehicles and people, he said.
+The deer invasion s have had costly impacts to landscaping and dangerous consequences for vehicles and people, he said.

-Helena has authorized sharpshooters to kill certain numbers of deer in the city limits after numerous incidents, including the case of a teenage boy who had to dive under a parked vehicle to save himself from an aggressive buck during the fall mating season.
+Helena has authorized sharpshooters to kill certain numbers of deer in the city limits following numerous incidents, including the case of a teenage boy who had to dive under a parked vehicle to save himself from a buck full of fight during the fall mating season.

 The situation at Riverside State Park and Fairmount Memorial Park developed during the deep snows of January.
 Several people in the area began feeding the deer thinking they were doing the animals a favor, said Madonna Luers, department spokeswoman.